-Also of prominent clinical psychology concern is the potential for Intimate Partner Violence (IPV; "domestic violence") involving the emotional abuse of the ex-spouse using the child as the weapon.
-In weaponizing the child into the spousal conflict, the allied parent creates such significant psychopathology in the child that it rises to the level of a DSM-5 diagnosis of child abuse, but the central core of the pathology is IPV spousal abuse (exspousal abuse) using the child as the weapon.
+Also of prominent clinical psychology concern is the potential for Intimate Partner Violence (IPV; "domestic violence") involving the brutal emotional abuse of the ex-spouse using the child as the weapon.
+In weaponizing the child into the spousal conflict, the allied parent creates such significant psychopathology in the child that it rises to the level of a

+DSM-5 diagnosis of child abuse, but the central core of the pathology is IPV spousal abuse (ex-spousal abuse) using the child as the weapon.

 A trauma-informed clinical psychology assessment should specifically assess for and address potential issues of IPV spousal abuse (using the child as the weapon).
-This would include manipulating and exploiting the child as a weapon of spousal power, control, and domination over the autonomous decision-making of the ex-spouse (targeted parent), such as using the child to gain advantage (control) in various spousal disputes.
+This would include using the child as a weapon of spousal power, control, and domination of the decision-making autonomy ex-spouse (targeted parent), such as using the child to gain advantage (control) in various spousal disputes.